The Best Tips To Stop Mosquitoes Breeding In Water Features

 Treat Your Water With A Wildlife-Friendly Insecticide

-If you are wondering what to put in standing water to prevent mosquitoes, there are many chemical insecticides but you can also use natural predators.
+If you are wondering what to put in standing water to prevent mosquitoes from nesting, there are many chemical insecticides but you can also use natural predators.
 Add fish to your water features as they are a great mosquito larvae killer.
 Some minnows can eat hundreds of mosquito eggs in a week.
 Plus, this will promote the introduction of other healthy predators such as nematodes, dragonflies, bacteria, and backswimmers, which feed on mosquito eggs and larvae.
 These are all-natural mosquito larvae killers.
 You can also plant some mosquito-repellent herbs like rosemary, lavender, citronella, catnip, and mint.

 What To Put In A Fountain To Prevent Mosquitoes